 Sustainable tourism opens peoples eyes.

 By travelling sustainably and independently, travellers can gain a much deeper insight into the places they are visiting by the locals themselves.
-They won’t get the usual scripted and sensitized tourist spiel from behind a walled complex, they will get the bigger picture from the locals themselves.
+They won’t get the usual scripted and sensitized tourist spiel from behind a walled complex, they will get the bigger picture from the locals.

 Sustainable tourism protects the land.